KrishnaManeeshaDendukuri/ift6758/README.md

 The Project is based upon the national sport of Canada: Ice hockey!
 We use both the aggregate and the play-by-play data captured by NHL API.

+## Milestone 3

+This third milestone allows us to integrate our models to work with live data and make predictions for games results.

 ## Milestone 2

 #### Data Flow Diagram for the pipeline